aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/revisionsview/_index.md

 ---
 title: Document.RevisionsView
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a value indicating whether to work with the original or revised version of a document in C#
+description: Document property.
+Gets or sets a value indicating whether to work with the original or revised version of a document in C#
 type: docs
 weight: 360
 url: /net/aspose.words/document/revisionsview/